alexgrover/pinecoders.github.io/faq_and_code/README.md

 Correlation(x,y,p) => Covariance(x,y,p)/(Stdev(x,p)*Stdev(y,p))
 ```

 If `p` is a decimal number then `p` is automatically rounded to the nearest integer.
 Most of the functions in the script are dependent on the `Sma` function except `Sum`, therefore if you want to use a function don't forget to include the `Sma` function in your script.
-The rolling correlation `Cor` make use of the `Cov` and `Stdev` function, so you must include them if you plan to use `Cor`.
+The rolling correlation `Correlation` make use of the `Covariance` and `Stdev` function, so you must include them if you plan to use `Correlation`.

 Make sure the series you use as length argument is greater than 0, else the functions will return `na`.
 When using a series as length argument, the following error might appear : *Pine cannot determine the referencing length of a series.
 Try using max_bars_back in the study or strategy function*, this can be frequent if you plan to use `barssince(condition)` where `condition` is a relatively rare event.
 You can fix it by making use of `max_bars_back` as follows :